Glenn Wheatley: Little River Band

 In late 1974, Beeb Birtles, Graham Goble and Derek Pellicci (ex-Mississippi) and Glenn Shorrock (ex-Axiom) met with Wheatley in London.
 With Wheatley as manager, they agreed to reconvene in Melbourne in early 1975.
 They decided their new band would establish itself in the United States.
 Wheatley's first-hand experiences of the rip-offs in the 1960s music scene, combined with working in music management in the UK and the US in the early 1970s, allowed him to help Little River Band become the first Australian group to enjoy consistent commercial and chart success in the US.

 In May 1975, Little River Band signed with EMI Records and started recording their debut self-titled album at Armstrong Studios the following month.
 The album was co-produced by Wheatley.

 Wheatley travelled to Los Angeles in December 1975 and touted the group to various record companies until Rupert Perry of Capitol Records signed them on Christmas Eve.

 Under Wheatley's management, the band sold more than 30 million records; six studio albums reached the top 10 on the Australian albums chart and ten singles reached the top 20 on the Billboard Hot 100.

 John Farnham

-After Little River Band were dropped by Capitol Records in 1986, Wheatley returned to Australia and began taking over management, from Kenn Brodziak, of his friend John Farnham who had been a leading pop singer in the late 1960s and early 1970s but his career had been reduced to playing club gigs before he replaced Glenn Shorrock in 1982 as the lead singer of Little River Band.
+After Little River Band were dropped by Capitol Records in 1986, Wheatley returned to Australia and continued management of his friend, John Farnham who had been a leading pop singer in the late 1960s and early 1970s but his career had been reduced to playing club gigs before he replaced Glenn Shorrock in 1982 as the lead singer of Little River Band.
 Wheatley mortgaged his own house to help pay for the recording of Farnham's 1986 comeback album, Whispering Jack.
 The gamble paid off and re-established Farnham as a major singing star.
 The album became (and remains) the biggest-selling Australian album of all time by a local artist.
 Wheatley went on to manage Farnham's career, including tours and records.
 They remained close friends until Wheatley's death.